globalbrain/sefirot/docs/styles/colors.md

 - `warning` - Yellow color used for warning, attention needed info, etc.
 - `danger` - Red color used for error, deletion, dangerous info, etc.

 These colors also comes with 2 basic types `text`, `border`, `fg`, and `bg`.
-The colors should change slightly on how it is being use.
+The colors should change slightly on how it is being used.
 For example, when using `info` (blue) color on text, it should be a bit brighter than when it is being used as background color (for example, background color of a button).

 It's recommended to use one of `text`, `border`, `fg`, and `bg`. version of the color unless you're defining these colors for other purpose such as border colors or custom graphics.